PintoDrop/enigma/README-EX.md

 ## Description

-This project is to help define and produce a thorough readme.
-This is to help save the developer time and comrpise their readme of all the needed information.
+I would like to create a project that creates a fully rendered README for the developer to use.

 ## Installation